Implications of Not Having the Secure Indicator for the Google Search Engine

-Up until now, secure websites on Google Chrome showed the HTTPS indicator in the address bar along with other visual cues like the padlock icon at the bottom which indicates the website you were visiting was secure.
+Up until now, secure websites on Google Chrome showed the HTTPS secure indicator in the address bar along with other visual cues like the padlock icon at the bottom which indicates the website you were visiting was secure.

-Secure connections to websites have widely been considered a measure which is necessary, as it helps to decrease the risks which users face, especially where content injection is concerned.
+Secure connections to websites have widely been considered a measure that is necessary, as it helps to decrease the risks which users face, especially where the content injection is concerned.
 Security is needed to keep data secure from third parties, and it helps users feel more confident knowing that they are communicating with the correct websites.

-In October, websites which are visited with Chrome 70 and do not have the HTTPS certificates on them will trigger a “not secure” warning label which will be marked red.
+In October, websites that are visited with Chrome 70 and do not have the HTTPS certificates on them will trigger a “not secure” warning label which will be marked red.
 Users will see this when entering the text in the address bar.

 Prior to this, the HTTPS format serves as a more secure indicator version of the regular HTTP websites.
 This acts as a secure communication protocol for both websites and their users.
 It has also been keeping your data safe from third-party viewers.